torbsd/torbsd.github.io/support-us.md

 We aren't limiting __TDP__ to those goals. __TDP__ is a dynamic project aiming to adjust to any opportunity to strengthen the Tor network. __TDP__ has a track record and a trajectory of moving forward.

 At this point, __TDP__ is self-funded with resources, time and labor.
-But those coffers are not limitless. __TDP__ is proud of the accomplishments so far, but the current pace is unsustainable.
+But those coffers are not limitless. __TDP__ is proud of the accomplishments so far, but the current pace is unsustainable without funding.

 Please contact __TDP__ if interested in assisting our efforts to allow us to continue the current objectives, and to expand them.